mbloch/mapshaper/docs/reference.md

 ### -graticule

-Create a graticule layer appropriate for a world map centered on longitude 0.
+Create a graticule layer appropriate for the target dataset's projection.
+Bounded and interrupted projections include matching outline paths.

-`polygon` Create an polygon enclosing the entire area of the graticule.
-Useful for creating background or outline shapes for clipped projections, like Robinson or Stereographic.
+`polygon` Create a polygon enclosing the entire area of the graticule.
+Useful for creating background or outline shapes for bounded and interrupted projections.

 `interval=` Specify the spacing of graticule lines (in degrees).
 Common options are: 5, 10, 15, 30, 45.
 Default is 10.